-✅ For you considering migrating low-code RPA to an open technology platform, know that this transition is simpler than it sounds.
+✅ Those considering migrating low-code RPA to an open technology platform should know this transition is simpler than it sounds.
 We have seen companies completely migrating dozens of robots per month.

-✅ It is also possible that it will be done gradually, coexisting low-code and open-technology platforms where necessary.
+✅ It is also possible to make it gradually, coexisting low-code and open-technology platforms where necessary.
 Still, for companies that need to scale their automation, the migration from Low-code to RPA in Python makes a lot of sense, mainly because of the technical advantages and the savings on licensing.

 💡 To make this transition, some companies miss having Python developers with RPA familiarity.
 In this case, these companies can: